SummersRemote/xjx/docs/TRANSFORMS.md

   MetadataTransform
 } from 'xjx';

-// Apply multiple transforms in sequence const result = new XJX()
+// Apply multiple transforms in sequence for standard JSON output const result = new XJX()
   .fromXml(`
     <order>